 Pods ± straight, raised over seeds, ± straight-sided and often irregularly constricted between some seeds, 4–9 cm long, 2–4 mm wide, firmly papery, glabrous; seeds longitudinal; funicle filiform.

-Distribution and occurrence: north from Mudgee, in Mudgee - Ulan - Gulgong area, predominantly in the northern part of the South Western Slopes.
+Distribution and occurrence: north from Mudgee, in Mudgee - Ulan - Gulgong area, predominantly in the northern part of the Central Western Slopes.

 Grows in eucalypt woodland in sandy soil; often in remnant roadside patches of woodland.